Our Tax Responsibilities

 - We do not establish businesses in any jurisdiction with the sole or main purpose of gaining a tax advantage or to divert profits from higher tax rate jurisdictions and we operate policies to ensure that there is no artificial diversion of profits between high and low tax countries

-We manage tax in accordance with local laws and we are transparent in our interaction with tax authorities.
-In the UK, we have signed and comply with the Government’s Code of Practice on Taxation for Banks.
-This commits us to obeying the spirit and letter of the law and to maintaining an open dialogue with HM Revenue & Customs (HMRC).
-We consult with HMRC as appropriate on transactions with uncertain tax implications to ensure that we meet the principles of the Code.
-We follow these principles in all our chosen markets.
+- We are transparent in our interaction with tax authorities.
+In the UK we have signed up to the UK Government’s Code of Practice on Taxation for Banks (“the Code of Practice”) which commits us to obeying the spirit, as well as the letter of the law, and to maintaining an open dialogue with HM Revenue and Customs.
+All parts of the Bank worldwide are expected to follow the Code of Practice

 Country-by-country tax payments